Meqxs/Website/README.md

 You can deploy this site with GitHub Pages, Vercel, Netlify, or any static hosting provider.

 ---
-© 2024 Max Kreiger.
+© 2024 Meqxs.
 All rights reserved.